osisoft/Edge-Data-Store-Docs/content/sds/sds-streams.md

 SDS stores collections of events and provides convenient ways to find and associate events.
 Events of consistent structure are stored in streams.
 Streams are referenced by their identifier or `Id` field.
 Stream identifiers must be unique within a namespace.

 A stream must include a `TypeId` that references the identifier of an existing type.
 Stream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
-Create the `ISdsMetadataService`, using one of the `SdsService.GetMetadataService()` factory methods.
+Create the `ISdsMetadataService` using one of the `SdsService.GetMetadataService()` factory methods.

 The following table shows the required and optional stream fields.
 Fields not listed are reserved for internal SDS use.